Maximizing the Use of Public Dollars

 The DCYF budget (pdf) is created in an open and inclusive manner, and is based on public input, staff analysis, and recommendations from our Citizen's Advisory Committee.
 The department's final budget request is completed in March and submitted to the Mayor.

 All City & County of San Francisco departments operate on a fiscal year that runs from July 1 through June 30.
 As of 2012, all city departments adopted a two year budget model.
-The entire city budget for 2012-2014, including the DCYF allocation, was approved by the Board of Supervisors on July 30, 2012.

 Click here to review the DCYF Statement of Incompatible Activities.